07 May Employment Issues in Small Business

-- From 1 October 2011 the default retirement age is to be scrapped with transitional arrangements in place from 6 April 2011 till then.
+- From 1 October 2011 the default retirement age is to scrap with transitional arrangements in place from 6 April 2011 till then.

-- Occupational pensions are covered by the regulations, as are employer contributions to personal pensions.
-However, the regulations generally allow pension schemes to work as they do now.
+- Occupational pensions are cover by the regulations.
+As are employer contributions to personal pensions.
+The regulations generally allow pension schemes to work as they do now.

 - The regulations do not affect state pensions.

-- Length of service requirements for employment benefits practices of up to five years qualify for a special exemption and are deemed not to be unlawful age discrimination.
-If the period is longer than five years this may also be lawful if the employer can show that is expected to meet a business need such as to reward loyalty, to encourage motivation, or to recognise the experience of a worker.
+- Length of service requirements for employment benefits practices of up to five years qualify for a special exemption are deem not to be unlawful age discrimination.
+If the period is longer than five years this may also be lawful.
+If the employer can show that is expect to meet a business need.
+Such as to reward loyalty, to encourage motivation, or to recognize the experience of a worker.

 - The upper age limit of 65 for Statutory Sick Pay is removed.

 - Employers can take positive action to prevent or compensate for disadvantages by people from a certain age group.
-Positive action is allowed to encourage people to take up employment positions and to get access to training and education.
-For example, employers could aim their recruitment advertising at older people but the position must be open to people of all ages.
+Positive action is allowed to encourage people to take up employment positions.
+To get access to training and education.
+For example, employers could aim their recruitment advertising for older people.
+But the position must be open to people of all ages.

-- An employer can discriminate on the grounds of age if this is required by existing law, such as being aged at least 18 to work behind a bar.
+- An employer can discriminate on the grounds of age.
+If this need by existing law, such as aged at least 18 to work behind a bar.